 Schedule a date night with your spouse, partner, or friends to connect without distractions

 Enjoy a hot cup of tea or coffee with your feet up and no distractions

 Listen to an Inspirational Podcast

-We all need inspiration from time to time when our spirits are low and the times are tough.
-A great way to uplift your spirit is listening to something inspirational.
-When you hear someone else talk, sometimes you could relate to that situation which is motivating, and it gives you hope knowing you can overcome any tough times.
+We all need inspiration from time to time when our spirits are low, and the times are tough.
+A great way to uplift your mind is listening to something inspirational.
+When you hear someone else talk, sometimes you could relate to that situation, which is motivating, and it gives you hope knowing you can overcome any tough times.

 Participate in a yoga class

 Writing can be therapeutic, making it an excellent self-care activity.
 Writing your short term and long term goals in your journal can make you feel confident and ready to achieve those goals.
 You can also schedule daily and weekly activities in your journal.
 Stress can sometimes be as a result of trying to accomplish too many tasks in a day.
 Schedule those tasks in your journal, so you reduce the burden of trying to achieve so much in one day.

 Lifting weights or just taking a short brisk walk can do wonders.
 No one said you had to sign up for the gym.
 There are a lot of exercise videos you can watch on youtube.
 When exercising, you can even include your kids in those exercises to make it fun.